Matryoshka (diamond): Double diamond

 The diamond was discovered during the sorting process by the specialists of the Yakut Diamond Trading Company (YDTC).
 Specialists handed it over to the Research and Development Geological Enterprise of Alrosa.
 At the Enterprise, diamond was studied by a complex of methods, including Raman spectroscopy and infrared spectroscopy, as well as X-ray microtomography.
 As a result of the research, it was concluded that the inner diamond appeared before the external diamond.
 How an external diamond formed is not entirely clear.
 Two hypotheses are proposed to explain the formation of an external diamond.
 Alrosa plans to send the Matryoshka diamond to the Gemological Institute of America for further analysis.

+Second double diamond

-In October of 2021, Australian mining junior India Bore Diamond Holdings announced the discovery of a second double diamond (0.844 carats) extracted from its Ellendale alluvial deposit in Western Australia.
+In October 2021, Australian mining junior India Bore Diamond Holdings announced the discovery of a second double diamond (0.844 carats) extracted from its Ellendale alluvial deposit in Western Australia.